keycloak/keycloak-ui/keycloak-theme/README.md

 # Keycloak Admin Console V2 Maven Build

-The Maven build prepares the admin console to be deployed as a theme on the Keycloak server.
+The Maven build prepares the Admin Console to be deployed as a theme on the Keycloak server.

 # Build Instructions